tippfehlr/activity-roles/README.md

 ## Help

-I always try to make things self-explanatory, but if something is unclear feel free to open an issue or message me on Discord (tippfehlr#3575)
+I always try to make things self-explanatory, but if something is unclear feel free to join my [support guild](https://discord.gg/3K9Yx4ufN7) or open an [issue](https://github.com/tippf3hlr/activity-roles/issues/new).

 ## Privacy

-The bot has activity data linked to discord accounts, but **I will never do anything with that data that differs from the intended usage from the bot (except looking at it and being sad because nobody uses it).**
+To function properly, the bot needs to store activities linked to discord account IDs in its database.
+The data is stored securely and will never be used for any purpose other than the bot's functioning.

 Additionally, you can completely opt out of the collection with `/toggleAutoRole` and manage your activities yourself if you wish to still get the roles.